Add Your Build and Deploy Pipeline Artifacts

 - Select the Meta-data Only setting.
 Typically, metadata is sufficient as it contains enough information for the target host(s) to obtain the artifact.
 Harness stores the metadata and, during runtime, the Harness Delegate passes the metadata to the target host(s) where it is used to obtain the artifact(s) from the source repo.
 Ensure that the target host has network connectivity to the Artifact Server.

 - In Artifact Path, select the path and name of the artifact.
-In our example, we use target/todolist.war.
+In this example, target/todolist.war is used.

 When you are done, the Jenkins Artifact Source will look something like this: